sinnud/usbdrivesync/PROJECT_SUMMARY.md

 ## Project Complete! ✅

-A comprehensive USB drive backup synchronization tool has been created for managing dual NTFS USB drives on Debian Linux with master-backup versioning.
+A comprehensive USB drive backup synchronization tool has been created for managing dual USB drives (NTFS/exFAT) on Debian Linux with master-backup versioning.

 ---